Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/misc.md

 In KubeJS's `dev.properties` file there is an option for `debugInfo`, if set to `true`, KubeJS TFC will print various debug info to the log

 Additionally in the `dev.properties` file there is a new property, `tfc/insertSelfTestsIntoConsole`, which will insert TFC's self test warnings into the KubeJS console if enabled, allowing for warnings about certain recipe ingredients not being tagged properly to be visible

+## Commands

+KubeJS TFC adds a pair of commands used for investigating TFC's (and addons') data types, they require permission level 3 or higher to use

+## List IDs

+The `/kubejs_tfc list_ids` command has a single argument, a data type, all available options will be suggested

+Using this command will print a list the ids of data files handled by that data type to the chat

+Example: `/kubejs_tfc list_ids tfc.fuels`

+## Describe

+The `/kubejs_tfc describe` command has two arguments: a data type and a resource location, the id of the data value to describe

+Using this command will print a formatted description of the requested data value to the chat

+Example `/kubejs_tfc describe tfc.fuels tfc:coal`